 Research has shown individuals suffering from a variety of psychological conditions are capable of retraining or rewiring their brains to healthier functioning.
 Targeted neurofeedback training and neurocognitive training exercises are key to the PranaMind approach to strengthen and improving brain processing.

-One of the most attractive features of the plasticity-based therapies offered by PranaMind is that they are drug free.
-They rely on retraining the brain through repetitious, challenging activity.
-At a time when people are more and more dependent on medications, with more and more side effects and negative interactions, it is exciting to move toward breakthroughs in health are less invasive.
+One of the most attractive features of the PranaMind neuro technology based therapies is that they are drug free.
+At a time when people are more and more dependent on medications, with more and more side effects and negative interactions, it is exciting to move toward breakthroughs in health that are non-invasive.